 Each Director is expected to attend all meetings of the Board and all meetings of Board Committees of which the Director is a member.
 The Board recognizes that occasional meetings may need to be scheduled on short notice when the participation of a Director is not possible and that conflicts may arise from time to time that will prevent a Director from attending a regularly scheduled meeting.
 However, the Board expects that each Director will make every possible effort to keep such absences to a minimum.

-The Board has established the following Committees to assist the Board in discharging its responsibilities: (1) Audit; (2) Compensation; and (3) Nominating/Corporate Governance.
+The Board has established the following committees to assist the Board in discharging its responsibilities: (i) Audit; (ii) Compensation; and (iii) Nominating/Corporate Governance (collectively, the "Committees").
 The membership of the Committees shall consist entirely of independent Directors.
-The Committee chairs report the highlights of their meetings to the full Board following each Committee meeting.
-The Board may create a new committee, disband an existing committee, and delegate additional responsibilities to a committee.
+The Board may create new committees, disband an existing committee, and delegate additional responsibilities to a committee.
 The responsibilities of the Committees are set forth in written charters, which are reviewed annually.

 In addition to the requirement that a majority of the Board satisfy the independence standards discussed above, members of the Audit Committee must also satisfy the additional independence requirement required by Rule 10A-3(b)(1) under the Securities Exchange Act of 1934.
 Specifically, they may not directly or indirectly receive any compensation from the Company other than their Directors' compensation.
 As a matter of policy, the Board will also apply this additional requirement to members of the Compensation and Nominating/Corporate Governance Committees.